You can deploy vCenter Server, the vCenter Server components, and the Platform Services Controller on one virtual machine or physical server.

 Important: Do not use folders that end with an exclamation mark (!).

 - Review the VMware Customer Experience Improvement Program (CEIP) page and choose if you want to join the program.

 For information about the CEIP, see the Configuring Customer Experience Improvement Program section in vCenter Server and Host Management.

-- Review the summary of the installation settings and click Install.
+- Review the summary of the installation settings and click Install to start the installation.

-- (Optional) Click Launch vSphere Web Client to start the vSphere Web Client and log in to vCenter Server.
+- (Optional) After the installation finishes, click Launch vSphere Client to start the vSphere Client and log in to vCenter Server.